Myra Page: 1930s

 At the end of the 1929-1930 academic year, Page and her husband left Wheaton College.
-During the 1930s, Page was a political journalist and writer.
+During the ensuing decade, she worked as a political journalist and writer.
 She wrote for Southern Workman, Working Woman, and the CPUSA newspaper The Daily Worker.
 In 1931, she became editor for the New Pioneer monthly magazine for Communist children (1931-1938), published by Young Communist League USA.
 She recruited her brother Barham and sister Bert to contribute stories.
-In May 1931, she traveled with William Z. Foster to hear him advocate that the United Mine Workers union split off from the AFL.
-Page quarreled with Foster over his position but did cover the strike in the July 1931 issue.
+In May 1931 she traveled with William Z. Foster to hear him advocate that the National Miners' Union should go on strike while breaking away from the AFL.
+Page quarreled with Foster over his position, but she did include a piece about the strike in the July 1931 New Pioneer issue.

-Page's husband John Markey joined the Labor Research Association (LRA), for which he contributed writings under the pseudonym "John Barnett" for "several years."
-LRA's directors included: Anna Rochester, Bill Dunne, Grace Hutchins, Carl Haessler, and Charlotte Todes Stern.
+Page's husband John Markey joined the Labor Research Association (LRA), for which he contributed writings under the pseudonym "John Barnett".
+LRA's directors included Anna Rochester, Bill Dunne, Grace Hutchins, Carl Haessler, and Charlotte Todes Stern.
 Edward Dahlberg was another contributor.
-Markey also helped "organize automotive and transportation workers.
-It was good experience... but organizing was not his forté.
-He was already best at academic teaching and research.")
-As "John Barnett," John Markey also contributed articles to The Communist, 1933-1935.
+Page notes in her memoir that Markey "helped organize automotive and transportation workers.
+It was good experience and the workers liked him...but organizing was not his forté.
+He was always best at academic teaching and research."
+As "John Barnett", Markey also contributed articles to The Communist, 1933-1935.

-Page spent two years in Moscow, whence she wrote for American socialist journals as well as the Soviet communist publication Moscow News.
-She also wrote her novel Moscow Yankee (1935) there.
+Page spent two years in Moscow, whence she wrote for American socialist journals as well as for the Soviet communist publication Moscow News.
+She also gathered material for her novel Moscow Yankee (1935) while living there.

 Upon their return to the States around November 1933, when the US recognized the USSR diplomatically, Page and her husband lived in Brooklyn, NY.
-Page joined the editorial board of Soviet Russia Today, a Soviet-backed magazine edited by Jessica Smith, wife of Harold Ware.
+She joined the editorial board of Soviet Russia Today, a Soviet-backed magazine edited by Jessica Smith, wife of Harold Ware.

 On May 1, 1935, Page joined the League of American Writers (1935-1943), whose members included Alexander Trachtenberg of International Publishers, Frank Folsom, Louis Untermeyer, Bromfelds, I. F. Stone, Millen Brand, Arthur Miller, Lillian Hellman, and Dashiell Hammett.
 Members were largely either Communist Party members or fellow travelers.
 Aline Bernstein (mistress of Thomas Wolfe) often hosted them at her home.

 Starting in August 1935, Page's husband spent a year (again as "John Barnett") as dean of Commonwealth College, a workers' school in Mena, Arkansas, while Page taught English writing and literature.
 Page met FLOTUS Eleanor Roosevelt when she came to visit the college.

 In March 1937, she interviewed Andre Malraux for his views on the Spanish Civil War and Hallie Flanagan about the Federal Theatre Project.